Sans Serif Fonts

 Serif vs sans serif, - the latter is just a serif letter, but without the serif.
 If “serif” is with a foot, “sans serif” is without the foot.

-They create kind of sleek and modern feel to your logo.
+They create kind of clean, sleek and modern feel to your brand.

 Going with the Google logo example, the old Google logo was set in serif font while the new one is set in a geometric sans serif font: